 Czesław Miłosz was born in Szetejnie, a rural town in Lithuania, then under the domination of the Russian czarist government.
 Both of his parents, Aleksander, a civil engineer, and Weronika (née Kunat), descended from the native Lithuanian nobility, which had assumed a Polish identity.
 Between 1914 and 1918, Aleksander served in the Imperial Russian army, erecting bridges and fortifications behind the lines and traveling with his family throughout Russia.

 In Native Realm (1959) Miłosz described his birth region as a land largely forgotten by history: "For many centuries, while kingdoms rose and fell along the shores of the Mediterranean and countless generations handed down their refined pleasures and vices, my native land was a virgin forest whose only visitors were the few Viking ships that landed on the coast."
-After WW I Miłosz's family settled in Wilno, where he had a strict Roman Catholic education.
+Miłosz always remembered his early childhood years in the idyllic village of Szetejnie with nostalgia.
+After WW I the family settled in Wilno, where Miłosz had a strict Roman Catholic education.
 "In a Roman Catholic country," Miłosz wrote at an early stage of his career, "intellectual freedom always goes hand in hand with atheism."
 Later Miłosz accepted his religious background and began to study Hebrew in order to render the Old Testament into Polish.

 In 1936 he worked at a radio station in Wilno, but was dismissed the following year because of his leftist views.
 Miłosz then moved to Warsaw, where he was hired to work at Polish Radio.
 He soon became a leading figure of the Zagary group, whose catastrophism, belief in an upcoming cosmic disaster, reflected Spenglerian ideas of cultural life-cycles.
 Later he returned to the theme of the decline of European civilization in The Land of Ulro (1977).
 And the prophesied disaster came – first in 1939 when German invaded Poland and World War II broke out